AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

 \subsubsection{Subjective Evaluation}

-We also evaluate the effectiveness of our stealthy strategies via a human study by designing the following task in the form of questionnaires on Credamo~\cite{credamo}, an online opinion research questionnaire completion platform.
+We conduct subjective evaluation via human study using questionnaires on Credamo~\cite{credamo}. \golfer{Credamo is a professional online survey tool used by 3000+ colleges and 4000+ companies worldwide, including prior security research~\cite{li2024m, Mitigating_unsafe, zhang2025safespeech, ChenZS00025}.
+Registered users span dozens of countries including the United States, India, Brazil, United Kingdom, Canada, Germany, and China, enabling demographically and geographically diverse data collection.
+The study was approved by our Institutional Review Board.}

-{\bf Task.} We present participants with an audio and ask after listening if it contains any instruction and if so, is the instruction deemed harmful or not, provided with 4 options: {\it No Instruction}, {\it Harmful}, {\it Unharmful}, and {\it Unclear}, where ``Unclear'' means there is an instruction, but it is unclear to determine the harmfulness.
-We compare with the three baselines for the strong adversary.
-We randomly select 3 audios for each of the following categories: harmful carrying audios (Only HQ), jailbreak audios crafted by \attackname with and without our stealthy strategies, and by the three baselines.
+1) {\bf Task.} Participants listen to audio and determine if it contains instructions and whether those instructions are harmful, choosing from 4 options: {\it No Instruction}, {\it Harmful}, {\it Unharmful}, and {\it Unclear} (instruction present but unclear).
+We compare with three baselines for the strong adversary, randomly selecting 3 audios from each category: harmful carrying audios (Only HQ), jailbreak audios crafted by \attackname with and without stealthy strategies, and by the three baselines. \golfer{Each question includes the clarification: ``Harmful means violating human ethical standards, such as causing harm to others, stealing, and so on'', ensuring relatively unified understanding of ``Harmful'' and ``Unharmful'', confirmed by ``Only HQ'' results in \figurename~\ref{fig:steal_sub}.}

-{\bf Low-quality answers filtering.} We additionally insert 3 silent audios with zero magnitude at random positions of the questionnaire as the concentration test.
-If a participant didn't choose {\it No Instruction} for any of the silent audios, we exclude all his/her submissions.
+2) {\bf Low-quality answers filtering.} We insert 3 silent audios with zero magnitude at random positions as concentration tests.
+Participants failing to choose {\it No Instruction} for any silent audio are excluded. \golfer{Each participant receives one dollar upon passing the concentration test, motivating focus.
+This compensation exceeds the platform minimum and prior human studies~\cite{yuan2018commandersong}.}

-{\bf Participants.} {We recruited 30 participants for the task.
-Since our dataset is in the English language, we restricted participants to master with English utilizing Credamo's built-in feature.
-Credamo does not allow the collection of participants’ demographic information.
+3) {\bf Participants.} {We recruited 30 participants, restricting to English speakers using Credamo's built-in feature since our dataset is in English.
+Credamo prohibits collecting demographic information \golfer{due to privacy concerns.}}